Secrets of Indochina

 Day 14 – Hanoi to Halong Bay

 After breakfast transfer by road to Halong Bay, approximately 2.5 hours drive north of Hanoi.
-Halong Bay is considered Vietnam’s eighth wonder of the world – and on arrival it is easy to see why.
-Three thousand spectacular chalk and limestone outcroppings, cliffs, arches, and coves form a dragon’s tail across the bay.
-Traditional sailing junks and local fishing boats glide by selling their latest catch.
+Halong Bay is considered Vietnam’s eighth wonder of the world; three thousand spectacular chalk and limestone outcroppings, cliffs, arches, and coves form a dragon’s tail across the bay.

-A Halong Bay cruise onboard the Bhaya offers luxurious elegance amid the splendour of Vietnam’s premier cruising attraction.
-Styled after the Emperor’s grand junks, all Cabins and Suites are finished in traditional Vietnamese hardwood giving them a rich, luxuriant warmth.
+A Halong Bay cruise onboard the Bhaya offers elegance amid the splendour of Vietnam’s premier cruising attraction.
+Styled after the Emperor’s grand junks, all cabins and suites are finished in traditional Vietnamese hardwood giving them a rich, luxuriant warmth.
 Hand-crafted hardwood furniture and gold and white fittings, further enhance the warmth and light.

 After boarding the Bhaya Cruise boat at approximately mid day, enjoy a welcome drink and begin cruising on the bay.
 A Vietnamese buffet lunch is served on board.
 Whilst cruising on the emerald green waters of the bay you have chance to enjoy the magnificent scenery and to visit a selection of islands and caves.
 If weather permits there is also the chance to enjoy swimming, snorkelling or kayaking or to relax on-board and enjoy the views or socialising with your fellow passengers.